 |FPCT 80 h||Work placement (in industry/companies)||80||2nd|

 |FPCT||Work placement (in industry/companies)||200||12||1st-2nd|

 Professional print techniques

-Design, organisation, development, and overseeing production of printed graphic design projects.
+Design, organisation, development, and overseeing the production of printed graphic design projects.
 Practice in creative and artistic direction for branding, products, services and businesses.
-Analise, propose and create graphic product applied to different spheres: choosing the use of graphic, typographic or photographic resources for different applications and preparing the final artwork for print.
+Analise, propose and create graphics product applied to different spheres: choosing the use of graphics, typographic or photographic resources for different applications and preparing the final artwork for print.